ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

  - Proxy
  - Permissions
  - License
- - Scheduler used to launch AEDT (eg. LSF)
+ - Scheduler used to launch AEDT like LSF

 In case of issues with proxy, you may try the following environment variable:

 .. code:: python
     export no_proxy=localhost,127.0.0.1

-Run your pyAEDT script.
+Run your PyAEDT script.
 If it still fails, then try:

 .. code:: python
     export http_proxy=

-Run your pyAEDT script.
+Run your PyAEDT script.
 If the errors still persists, try the following:

-1. Check that AEDT starts correctly from command line using grpcsrv port
+1. Check that AEDT starts correctly from command line using grpc port option
 2. enable all debug log variables and check logs.

 .. code:: python